ostat/ostat.github.io/docs/openscad/gridfinity-extended/gridfinity-extended.md

 # Gridfinity Extended

-Gridfinity Extended is an OpenSCAD library originally based on Jamies library https://github.com/vector76/gridfinity_openscad.
+Gridfinity Extended is an OpenSCAD library originally based on Jamies library https://github.com/vector76/gridfinity_openscad Built on this library are added base features and a customisable extended feature set.

-Built on this library are added base features and a customisable extended feature set.
+Details of the [Gridfinity specifications](https://gridfinity.xyz/specification/) can be found on the official site https://gridfinity.xyz/.

 # Repo